Tryouts (Spring Rec)Updated Wednesday November 27, 2019 by LMLL.

 Which Division is my child eligible to be drafted into?

 In Baseball and Softball Draft, players are eligible to be drafted into Divisions according to their grade in school.
-Check out the charts on our Divisions page to see which grades are eligible for which Divisions.
+Check out the charts on our Division Descriptions page to see which grades are eligible for which Divisions.
 Tryouts are ONLY to determine placement; all players who timely registered and tryout will be selected to a Spring Rec team.
 (Players who register after the late fee deadline may be wait-listed depending on numbers.)
-Players will be selected to a team in a Division best suited to their grade and skill, which may be in the Baseball of Softball Gold Division in the case of some 2nd graders.
+Players will be selected to a team in a Division best suited to their grade and skill, which may be in the Baseball or Softball Gold Division in the case of some 2nd graders.
 Note that Draft teams are selected by coach draft only; requests to be placed with certain other players or coaches cannot be honored in the Draft (but will be considered for 2nd graders who are selected for Baseball or Softball Gold).

 How long does it take?

 Players can arrive any time during the session to check-in, and can leave once their tryout is complete.
 The tryout itself is very simple – a few swings, a few catches, a few throws – and only takes a few minutes.
 But you'll need to check-in first (there is sometimes a line to check-in, but we don’t recommend arriving more than 15 minutes before the session starting time), and there is likely to be some additional waiting time before the player is called in to tryout.
-The whole process usually takes 30 minutes to an hour from arrival to completion.
+The whole process usually takes 30 to 60 minutes from arrival to completion.

 What equipment is required?